diegoobh/diegoobh/README.md

 ### Hi there, I'm Diego 👋

-I am Diego, a 21 year old Computer Science student at USAL.
+I am Diego, a 22 year old Computer Science student at USAL.
-My interests are around AI, web development and iOS development.
+My interests are around AI, data engineering and software development.

 ### About me ⚡
 📚 Studying Computer Science at the University of Salamanca.

+🤖 AI Engineering Intership at Global Exchange
 🤖 Data Engineering Intership at AIR Institute

 ### My tech stack(s)🛠